katugtug/WarlordsOfErehwonRules/4e/map.md

 Since this time, psionic powers began to manifest.

+# Note on Politics (Especially in the human agrarian states)

+These areas are not nations per se, they are cultural groups that bleed into each other and overlap.
+The typical organization is of a lord and his house controlling a hundred to a thousand square miles.
+Many of these houses form their own alliances and ink their own treaties and trade deals.

+Many of the jockeying and bickering neighbors will ally vs outside forces, but many the scheming lord has responded too slowly to an attack in order to allow his rival's lands to be pillaged a bit longer, or used the absense of his rival's armies to move in and consolidate power in the homeland.

+Those who have trade centers in their cities are fortunate to collect a lot of taxes, but find their bottom line constantly assailed by smugglers and their officials constantly overcome by bribes.

 # The East

 Play in the east if you want to wage an existential war campaign against an undeniably bad enemy.